NixTS/stock-trading-journal/README.md

 ### **Unresolved Errors, Issues and Bugs**

+To date, there are no known bugs or issues with this application.

 ## **Deployment**

 ### **Project Creation**

-The project was started by navigating to the [template --- link needed](https://github) and clicking 'Use this template'.
-Under Repository name I input woodworking-club and checked the 'Include all branches' checkbox.
-I then navigated to the new [repository --- link needed]().
-I then clicked the Code drop down and selected HTTPS and copied the link to the clipboard.
+The project was started by navigating to the [template provided](https://github.com/Code-Institute-Org/p3-template) and clicking 'Use this template'.
+Under Repository name I input stock-trading-journal and checked the 'Include all branches' checkbox.
+I then navigated to the new [repository](https://github.com/NixTS/stock-trading-journal).
+I then clicked the Open with GitHub Desktop button.

-Opening [Codeanywhere](https://app.codeanywhere.com/) and clicking 'New Workspace', I then pasted the [repository link --- link needed](https://github) into the URL field and clicked 'Create'.
+After GitHub Desktop opened this repository i then clicked "Open in Visual Studio Code"

+Opening [Visual Studio Code](https://code.visualstudio.com/).
 The following commands were used throughout the project:

 + git add filename - This command was used to add files to the staging area before committing.
 + git commit -m *commit message explaining the updates* - This command was used to commit changes to the local repository.
++ git reset HEAD^ - This command was used to delete the last commit but keep all the changes.
 + git push - This command is used to push all committed changes to the GitHub repository.

 ### **Run Locally**